Class Preparation and Etiquette

 We Need to Know – Let the teacher know if there are any health or special situation issues you are dealing with, specifically pregnancy, injuries or recent surgeries.

 Hands On/Hands Off – Currently teachers will not be using any type of hands on adjustments.

 No cell phones in the practice room – They are simply not allowed in the yoga practice room at all.
 We must have some boundaries in our lives and this is one that we feel very strongly about.
 If you cannot go an hour without your cell phone, then perhaps this is not the hour to do yoga.

-Check in at the front desk – Please make sure you sign in before you breeze by our checkpoint, and make sure they have acknowledged you and have your correct name.
+Check in at the front desk – Please make sure you stop at the front desk before you breeze by and make sure they have acknowledged you and have your correct name.